Zantac Breast Cancer Risk

 Have you been diagnosed with breast cancer after taking Zantac?

-If you’ve suffered from breast cancer (or another type of cancer listed above) after taking Zantac or generic ranitidine, you may have a claim for compensation.
+If you’ve suffered from breast cancer (or another type of cancer listed above) after taking brand-name Zantac, you may have a claim for compensation.

 You may qualify for a Zantac breast cancer lawsuit, and our experienced Zantac cancer lawyers can help.